palzate8/maritime_FVRP/README.md

-# Optimization of Container Vessel Routing through Geographic Clustering
+# Optimization of Container Vessel Routing

 This repository includes the data, pseudocode, and code used in the development of a methodology for optimizing the routing of container vessels.
 The approach is based on geographic clustering of ports and the subsequent optimization of both intra-cluster and inter-cluster routes.